 - The 2017/18 Alberta Community Partnership (ACP) budget is $18.5 million.

-- The ACP Online system (ACPO) is now available through MAConnect.
+- ACPO is available to all MAConnect users.
 ACPO gives municipalities the ability to:

 - create, edit and submit ACP applications online;